pjcross/CompendiumRef/README.md

-# Compendium-2
+# CompendiumRef
-Historic Compendium code
+Starting from historic Compendium code, remove all meeting components and retain database and hyperlink capabilities.